Vegan Baby Milk Recipe

 After my baby son switched to formula cow’s milk, he immediately started suffering skin eczema and repeated ENT infections due to congestion.
 We stopped giving him cow’s baby formula and switched to making a vegan milk and his symptoms disappeared.

 Feel free to use the recipe, but understand that you do so at your own risk.
 I make no claims and I take no responsibility for your decisions.
 Of course mother's milk remains the best.

 Note that this milk will have little in the way of vitamins – pressure cooking is not gentle on vitamins.
 You may consider supplementing this.

-Made from cereals, naturally soft and consistent, I used this milk to replace cow’s milk that my son was finding intolerant.
+Made from cereals, naturally soft and consistent, I used this milk to replace cow’s milk to which my son was intolerant.
 Of course mother’s milk remains the best food on the whole.

 The following quantities are sufficient for 1 meal.
 However one can make up to 3 litres which would last 3-4 days.

 - 4 tablespoons of brown rice - not wild rice

 - 3 tablespoons of soft or glutinous rice - neither Thai rice, nor partially cooked rice is suitable

 - 3 tablespoons of whole barley grain (or millet, or oats, or buckwheat/saracen if child is over 6 months)

 - Grains should not be partially cooked when purchased.